The Real Reason These Actors Stormed Off Set

 Nicolas Cage (The Old Way)

 Actor Alec Baldwin was the primary focus of the media attention that swirled around the shooting death of cinematographer Halyna Hutchins during filming on the Western "Rust."
-But another name was frequently featured in coverage: Hannah Gutierrez-Reed, who was the film's armorer and in charge of overseeing the prop weapons, including the gun that killed Hutchins.
+But another name was frequently featured in the coverage: Hannah Gutierrez-Reed, who was the film's armorer and in charge of overseeing the prop weapons, including the gun that killed Hutchins.
 According to The Wrap, Gutierrez-Reed ran into trouble as an armorer on another Western, "The Old Way," where her apparent inexperience reportedly angered star Nicolas Cage enough for him to walk off the set.

-However, a producer of "The Old Way" told The Wrap that they had no recollection of such an event during filming.
+However, a producer on "The Old Way" told The Wrap that they had no recollection of such an event during filming.
 "The details on some of these accounts specifically when it pertains to 'The Old Way' have been blown out of proportion," they said.

 Patrick Stewart (Star Trek: The Next Generation)

-Patrick Stewart's transition from celebrated stage and television actor in his native England to movie and television star in America was not without its rocky moments, In a 1994 interview with TV Guide, Stewart acknowledged that the long hours and emotional challenge of playing Jean-Luc Picard on "Star Trek: The Next Generation" occasionally resulted in tense moments.
+Patrick Stewart's transition from celebrated stage and television actor in his native England to movie and television star in America was not without its rocky moments.
+In a 1994 interview with TV Guide, Stewart acknowledged that the long hours and emotional challenge of playing Jean-Luc Picard on "Star Trek: The Next Generation" occasionally resulted in tense moments.
 "It just became overwhelming," he said.
 "I did my fair quota of yelling, that's true."

 Stewart's intensity also caused him to walk off the "Next Generation" set on one occasion.
-The departure was caused by a set visit by "Good Morning America," which Stewart perceived as being disrespectful.
+The departure was due to a set visit by "Good Morning America," which Stewart perceived as being disrespectful.
 "I thought that it was disrespectful.
 They were doing shtick in our costumes, and I thought it was demeaning to the show," he explained.
 Stewart added that he regretted his move but also noted, "I'm at my least diplomatic when there's a lack of respect.
 And I'm not speaking only of me, but when I see anyone or any group of people being treated disrespectfully.
 That's when I'm inclined to lose it."

 Emma Watson (This Is the End)